 The Council undertakes a full revaluation review of all non current assets every five years.
 The last review was at 1 April 2019.
 A sample of non-HRA assets are reviewed annually to ensure that their carrying amount is not materially different from their fair value at the year-end.
-The exercise was not a full revaluation but a Desk Valuation Impairment Review of a sample of education and non-operational properties for the 2021/22 financial statements.
-The assets were selected as a typical representative of a group of similar assets and the revaluation gains and losses flowing from these revaluations were extrapolated to the group of assets and accounted for in 2021/22.
 HRA assets are not reviewed between the five yearly valuations.
 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains, or credited to the Comprehensive Income and Expenditure Statement where they arise as a reversal of a revaluation loss previously charged to a service.